 Example: Sarah arrives on time for an appointment at the premises of her jobactive provider wearing no shoes and the receptionist refuses to admit her for reasons of workplace health and safety.
 As Sarah was previously told of the requirement to wear shoes, Sarah cannot be considered to have attended the appointment.

 Inadequate job search

 A job seeker's job search is inadequate if they do not undertake the number of job searches specified in their Job Plan.
 It will also be inadequate, despite the job seeker having submitted a sufficient number of job searches, if they submit inappropriate or incomplete applications or only apply for positions for which they are unqualified or unsuited.
-A job seeker's job search may also be inadequate if the job seeker only applies for work in a specific field, despite their provider advising them of a requirement to apply for work in a variety of fields.
+A job seeker's job search may also be inadequate if the job seeker only applies for work in a specific field, despite having been advised that they must apply for work in a variety of fields.

 Example: John uses a computer application to send out multiple proforma job applications and makes no effort to tailor his applications to each individual job or employer.
 While the use of proforma applications may be appropriate in some circumstances, after investigating John's job search efforts, his jobactive provider thinks that he is sending out such applications just to meet his monthly job search requirement with no genuine intention of gaining employment.

 In determining whether a person has committed a mutual obligation failure due to inadequate job search, the decision maker must consider the matters set out in the Social Security (Administration) (Job Search Efforts) Determination 2018.